Will This Be The Moment Of Reckoning On Race That Lasts?

 Momentous Supreme Court decisions and major pieces of legislation gave permanence to the civil rights movement of the 1950s and 1960s.
 Barack Obama was twice elected president.
 Yet the notion of a "post-racial society" remained a dream.

-Just three years ago a furor followed the racially charged street fighting in Charlottesville, Va..
-That ugly day, and the death of one counter-protester, began with a neo-Nazi march about preserving Confederate statues.
+Just three years ago, a furor followed the racially charged street fighting in Charlottesville, Va..
+That ugly day, and the death of one counterprotester, began with a neo-Nazi march about preserving Confederate statues.
 Since then, many monuments have been removed – but others have been installed and seven states have passed laws to give them more protection.

-Two years before Charlottesville our eyes were on Charleston, S.C., where a young white man killed nine people praying in the city's historic Mother Emanuel Church.
+Two years before Charlottesville, our eyes were on Charleston, S.C., where a young white man killed nine people praying in the city's historic Mother Emanuel church.
 President Obama spoke and sang at the funeral.

-We all came to know the names Trayvon Martin, Tamir Rice, Walter Scott and so many others.
+Around the same time, we all came to know the names Trayvon Martin, Tamir Rice, Walter Scott and so many others.

 Those moments came, attention was paid.
 And then time moved on.